-Though the MCDB's master's program is not thesis-based, students who plan to conduct research in the future or are otherwise interested in conducting laboratory research are encouraged to seek research opportunities in the laboratories of MCDB faculty.
-Up to eight credit hours of the required 24 can take the form of independent research (MCDB 700).
-If you are interested in conducting research in an MCDB lab, please contact research faculty directly.
+Though MCDB's master's program is not thesis-based, students who are interested in conducting laboratory research are encouraged to seek research opportunities in MCDB faculty laboratories.
+Up to 8 credit hours of the required 24 can take the form of independent research (MCDB 700).
+To pursue research in an MCDB lab, please contact research faculty directly.